-In the example used in the earlier section regarding Database Comparison (when a column and constraint were renamed), if the defaults were used to 'push' the data model changes into the live database the Execute DDL screen would be populated with the following details.
+In the example used in the earlier section on Database Comparison (when a column and constraint were renamed), if the defaults are used to 'push' the data model changes into the live database the Execute DDL screen is populated with the details shown here.

-In summary, DDL would be generated to drop both the old column and constraint (tasks 'Drop Constraint' & 'Drop Column'), then the column and constraint would be created with the new names (tasks 'Add Column' & 'Add Constraint') and finally each would have their comments/remarks applied (tasks 'Add Constraint - Constraint Comment' & 'Add Column - Column Comment').
+In summary, DDL is generated to drop both the old column and the old constraint (tasks 'Drop Column' and 'Drop Constraint'), then the column and constraint are created with the new names (tasks 'Add Column' and 'Add Constraint') and finally each has their comments/remarks applied (tasks 'Add Constraint - Constraint Comment' and 'Add Column - Column Comment').